constructorlabs/delivereat-with-db/README.md

 - SMS notifications: Successful checkout will be confirmed by an SMS with the order ID

-- Design: Fade in-out transitions and conditional rendering of basket summary
+- Design: Fade in-out transitions, parallax, conditional rendering of basket summary

 ## Questions / Comments?